Vritant-Goel/Classification-of-Text-based-Gene-Mutation-Evidence/README.md

 # Gene-Mutation-Classification

-Gene mutation classification is an important aspect of cancer tumor detection, as it helps identify specific genetic mutations that contribute to the development and progression of cancer.
+Gene mutation classification is an important aspect of cancer tumour detection, as it helps identify specific genetic mutations that contribute to the development and progression of cancer.

-Text evidence plays a crucial role in this process, as it provides valuable information on the molecular and cellular mechanisms underlying cancer.
+Text evidence plays a crucial role in this process, providing valuable information on the molecular and cellular mechanisms underlying cancer.

-Machine learning algorithms can be trained on such text evidence to identify patterns and associations between specific gene mutations and cancer types, as well as to predict the functional effects of these mutations on gene expression and cellular pathways.
+Machine learning algorithms can be trained on such text evidence to identify patterns and associations between specific gene mutations and cancer types and predict the functional effects of these mutations on gene expression and cellular pathways.

 Manual gene classification is a time-consuming process where pathologists interpret every genetic mutation from the clinical evidence manually.